hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/intro-2.rst

 Exponential convergence of adaptive hp-FEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is predicted by theory that adaptive $hp$-FEM should attain
+It is predicted by theory that adaptive *hp*-FEM should attain
 exponential convergence rate.
 This means that the slope of the
 convergence graph is the steeper the more one goes to the right: